 Tutoring a class involves 6 hours of class time over the two weeks; joining one of the Special Role teams can involve a variety of commitments outlined in the position descriptions below.
-In 2018 the VCE Summer School will run from the 8th to the 19th of January.

 Everyone involved in the VCE Summer School is expected to be a Subject Tutor, but there are also a wide range of other roles for you to consider—have a look at the position descriptions below!

 Subject tutors are responsible for tutoring a class generally containing between 10 and 15 students in a particular VCE subject.
 The minimum time commitment is six lessons (an hour each) spread out over the two weeks, in addition to the time needed to plan and prepare classes beforehand.